austinwoon/convict-secret-format/README.md

   }
 })

-// All secrets will be redacted console.log(config.getProperties()) console.log(config)
+// All secrets will output REDACTED console.log(config.getProperties())

 // If you wish to get the value of the secret, call `getValue()` console.log(config.getProperties.secret.getValue())